Woynert/aboutlife/IDEAS.md

     * Once in a while, after you obligatory break screen ends, you will get to a different screen with a 1 minute countdown, a message: "We're closing your webpages..
 Take a break.", a button: "Acelerate closing", and another button: "Keep my pages this time".
 This last button you have to click very quickly to fill a bar, if you stop clicking the bar slowly returns back to zero.
         * The idea is, to keep your pages you have to make an extra effort.
 But to automatically remove them just relax and do nothing.
         * Maybe some motivational images could show during the event.
 I'm thinking on making a reusable image viewer widget that could be embedded in other relevant screens.
+    * Increase the obligatory break time at late hours (like do nothing for 2 minutes webpage)

 DONE